cpske/ISP/assignment/ku-polls/iteration1.md

 When you are done, your Github repository should look like this:
 ```
     .gitignore
-    db.squlite3          <-- Please include so we can run your code
+    db.squlite3          <-- Please include this so we can run your code
     manage.py
     README.md
     requirements.txt     <-- List of required Python packages